Murder of Vicki Lynne Hoskinson: Death sentence

 Atwood's trial began in January 1987.
 He was found guilty of first degree murder on March 26, and was sentenced to death on May 8, 1987.
 During his years on death row, Atwood had, as described by Hoskinson's mother, "gotten married, been baptized in the Greek Orthodox Christian church, obtained two associate degrees, a bachelor's degree in English/pre-law and a master's degree in literature.
 He has written six books, five of which have been published.
 He's also working with people on the outside to create a website".
 He claimed that police tampered with the evidence found on his car, and that no physical evidence had been found placing Vicki in his car.
 His appeals for judicial re-review of his case were denied.

 In April 2021, Atwood was one of twenty Arizona death row inmates who had exhausted all their appeals.
 On April 6, 2021, Attorney General Mark Brnovich announced that his office was seeking to file an execution warrant for Atwood.
 As he was convicted of his crime before November 26, 1992, he would be allowed to choose either lethal injection or gas inhalation as his preferred method to die.
-Atwood did not elect a method, so it defaulted to lethal injection.
+Atwood did not select a method, so it defaulted to lethal injection as per Arizona law.

 Execution of Atwood

 On May 3, 2022, the Arizona Supreme Court set an execution date for Atwood for June 8, 2022.
 Clemency was unanimously rejected on May 24, 2022.

 Atwood was executed by lethal injection at the state prison in Florence, Arizona, on June 8, 2022.
 In his last statement, Atwood maintained his innocence and did not apologize to the family of Vicki Hoskinson.
+His last words were: "Thank you, precious father, for coming today and shepherding me into faith.
+I want to thank my beautiful wife who has loved me with everything she has.
+I want to thank my friends and legal team, and most of all, Jesus Christ through this unfair judicial process that led to my salvation.
+I pray the Lord will have mercy on all of us and that the Lord will have mercy on me."

 He was pronounced dead at 10:16 a.m.

 Legacy

 After her daughter's murder, Debbie Carlson became a victims' rights activist.
-She helped establish a victims' advocacy group called "We the People"; worked for the passage of Arizona's Victims' Bill of Rights, which was passed in 1990; and helped institute Southern Arizona's Amber Alert system in 2000.
+She helped establish a victims' advocacy group called "We the People"; worked for the passage of Arizona's Victims' Bill of Rights, which was passed in 1990; and helped institute Southern Arizona's Amber alert system in 2000.

 The case was covered in the third season of Forensic Files and The FBI Files.